mkhan42/Artstagram/README.md

 * See if I can figure out a reply to comment.
 * Add a profile section where a user can also update their profile.
 * Make it mobile friendly

+# References
+* Ivy Le for edit and delete comments
+* This codepen for login and sign up page: https://codepen.io/Devel0per95/pen/rjOpdx*/